spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 * `K8S_DISTRIBUTION` - Kubernetes distribution name.
 It can be one of these: `k3s`, `rke2`, or `kubeadm`.
 <br />

-* `ISO_NAME` - Name of the Edge installer ISO image.
+* `ISO_NAME` - Name of the edge installer ISO image.
 In this example, the name is *palette-edge-installer*.

 Open the **.arg** file in any editor of your choice, and edit the value for `CUSTOM_TAG` variable.
 You can enter your initials as the value.
 Ensure that it is made up of all lower case alphanumeric characters.
 Agent will use this variable as a suffix in the provider image tags.
 The current example uses the following value: